jwplayer/jwplayer-documentation/developer-guide/docs/behavior/set-the-dimensions-of-a-player.md

 Regardless of your use case, JW Player allows you to easily set fixed or responsive dimensions for your web player.

-If you embed a self-hosted player or create a player with an API call to `/players/create`, your player is configured to be a **fixed** player with the dimensions of **640x360**, by default.
-A fixed player is a good solution if you plan to embed videos in a sidebar, table, or iframe with fixed dimensions.
+If you embed a self-hosted player or create a player with an API call to `/players/create`, your player is configured to be a **fixed-dimensions** player with the dimensions of **640x360**, by default.
+A fixed-dimensions player is a good solution if you plan to embed videos in a sidebar, table, or iframe with fixed dimensions.
 Otherwise, you should configure your player to be a responsive player.

 When you configure your player to be a responsive player, you define the width as a percentage and an aspect ratio.
 The width of the player dynamically adjusts to the available width on the page.
 The height of the player adjusts proportionally to the width of the player, maintaining the aspect ratio of your video.